theporpoise/ft_printf/strat.md

 // when you s: something that says "this flag is ignored" just think to yourself this is later on down in an if else statement!

+# va_arg beast
+yeah, so how do you know what type to pass to VA arg?  hahahahahahahha! hahahahahahahaha! so ned a function to do this shouty!  yepe yepypeypeypyepypeypeyp!

 2. Handling interaction between flags
 * See interesting table.